History of El Salvador: Bukele presidency (2019–)

 In February 2019, Nayib Bukele, a Millennial who was not aligned with either of the major parties that had dominated the country since the Civil War, was elected president of El Salvador.

 According to a report by the International Crisis Group (ICG) 2020, the homicide rate in El Salvador declined by as much as 60 percent since Bukele became president in June 2019.
 This phenomenon could be related to the informal “non-aggression agreement” between the government and certain of the maras.

 President Nayib Bukele remains very popular among the citizens, with approval ratings typically hovering around 90 percent, almost unheard of in presidential politics.
 El Salvador's legislative elections was an important breakthrough in February 2021.
 Nuevas Ideas (New Ideas)—the new party founded by Bukele—won around two-thirds of votes with its allies (GANA-New Ideas).
 Nuevas Ideas won a supermajority of 56 seats in the 84-seat parliament.
 This supermajority enabled President Bukele to appoint judges and pass laws (for example, to remove presidential term limits).
-In September 2021, El Salvador's Supreme Court decided to allow Bukele to run for a second term in 2024, despite the constitution prohibits the president to serve two consecutive terms in office.
+In September 2021, El Salvador's Supreme Court decided to allow Bukele to run for a second term in 2024, despite the constitution prohibiting the president from serving two consecutive terms in office.
 The decision was organized by judges appointed to the court by President Bukele.

 In 2021, El Salvador adopted the Bitcoin as its legal tender under the direction of Bukele.
 Its value at the time was equivalent to US$52,000.
 In January 2022, the International Monetary Fund (IMF) urged El Salvador to reverse its decision to make cryptocurrency Bitcoin legal tender.
 Bitcoin had rapidly lost about half of its value, meaning economic difficulties for El Salvador.
 President Bukele had announced his plans to build a Bitcoin city at the base of a volcano in El Salvador.